 One of the best new pieces of research out there is how to save calories on your favourite pasta dishes.
 It turns out that you don't need to cut back on pasta – just reheat it the next day instead!
 A new study has found that if we allow pasta to cool and then reheat, our supper becomes much healthier.

 The surprising discovery was made by Dr Chris van Tulleken who was researching foods for a BBC TV show.
 He measured a group of volunteers' blood sugar levels after eating pasta when it was first cooked and then left to cool and reheated.

-.
-Keep clicking for even more clever weight-loss tips...
+Ready for the new, slimmer you?
+Keep clicking for even more clever diet tips...